sviperll/argo/README.md

 I propose to provide special `operatorset` files that will concisely define all operators with their types and relative priorities (and associativity).

-With C-family languages you can inspect documented table of operators several times and become fluent with complex expressions like if conditions.
+With C-family languages you can inspect documentation to find nice table of operators with their relative precedence and quickly become fluent with complex expressions like if-conditions.

 `operatorset` files should serve this operator-table purpose.
-You can see it and learn it and than you can easily read code with this operators.
+You can see it and learn it and than you can easily read code with these operators.

 This means that every compilation-unit (module) can explicitly import single `operatorset` and use operators from this set.

-When multiple operatorsets are required this should hint that maybe module should be split to reduce cognitive load.
+When multiple `operatorsets` are required this should hint that maybe it's time to split module to reduce cognitive load.

-Some standard operatorset can be defined to be implicitly available.
+Some standard `operatorset` can be defined to be implicitly available.
-But custom operators should require explicit import of operatorset and examining operatorset source should be enough to learn all operators and their precedence.
+But custom operators should require explicit import of `operatorset` and examining `operatorset` source should be enough to learn all operators and their precedence.

 ### Type classes ###